MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 ## In meeting experience

-Teams Rooms on Surface Hub Meetings experience is aligned to the familiar experience that users know from their personal devices with adjustments made to optimize for a large screen device.
+Teams Rooms on Surface Hub Meetings experience are aligned to the familiar experience that users know from their personal devices with adjustments made to optimize for a large screen device.
 Opening Teams on Surface Hub lets users access key features including One-touch meeting join, Meet Now and Dial Pad for PSTN or peer-to-peer calls.

 :::image type="content" source="images/teamsroomsagendascreen.png" alt-text="Teams Rooms on Surface Hub Agenda.":::